High Blood Pressure and Hypertension

 Pregnancy

-Hypertension is not related to a person’s sex.
-However, during pregnancy, some women – even those who have never had high blood pressure – develop it.
+The sex of a person has no bearing on their hypertension.
+However, some women — including those who have never had high blood pressure — could develop it during pregnancy.

 Risk factors you can change